oscarmonllor99/pyHALMA/README.md

 * COMPILE "compile_f2py" with ./compile_f2py to create callable Fortran modules

+* Specify the most suitable options in pyHALMA.dat and other necessary parameters, like the path to "masclet_framework".

 * Call ./run.sh with your desired options.